viamrobotics/docs/docs/manage/configuration.md

 tags: ["manage", "components"]
 ---

+To be able to use a robot, you must first configure it.

-Configuration is the process of telling your robot what *resources* (hardware [components](/components/) and software [services](/services/)) it has access to, and the relevant parameters of those resources, so that the robot software knows how to interact with its resources.
+A robot's configuration tells the code running the robot what *resources* (hardware [components](/components/) and software [services](/services/)) it has access to, as well as any relevant parameters for those resources.

 This page details some overarching concepts and [best practices](#best-practices), and will help you understand what is going on in the background when you change your robot's configuration.